Naif-Ganadily/EE_596_NLP_Project2/README.md

 3. Relevant: Find training examples most similar to the test instance (use text similarity AND embedding-based similarity).
 The evaluation results are reported considering the above settings.

+# Experiment Results

+This section contains the results from our experiments using GPT-3 for Natural Language Inference (NLI) tasks.
+We employed a variety of approaches: zero-shot, fixed, random, and relevant.

+## GPT-3 Results

+The performance of GPT-3 was found to be below average for most of the methods used.
+Here is an overview of the results:

+- Zero-shot:
+  - Accuracy: 0.456 for Prompt 1, 0.444 for Prompt 2
+- Fixed:
+  - Accuracy: 0.66 for Prompt 1, 0.508 for Prompt 2
+- Random:
+  - Accuracy: 0.672 for Prompt 1, 0.5 for Prompt 2
+- Relevant:
+  - Accuracy: 0.768 for Prompt 1, 0.548 for Prompt 2

+The results for the test data were quite discouraging, with the model scoring 0% accuracy for all the methods used.

+- Zero-shot (Test Data):
+  - Accuracy: 0.0 for both Prompt 1 and Prompt 2
+- Fixed (Test Data):
+  - Accuracy: 0.0 for both Prompt 1 and Prompt 2
+- Random (Test Data):
+  - Accuracy: 0.0 for both Prompt 1 and Prompt 2
+- Relevant (Test Data):
+  - Accuracy: 0.0 for Prompt 1

+Despite these results, there is still room for improvement, especially in handling contradiction and neutral cases.
+Also, the 'unknown' category was not tested in these experiments but should be included in future iterations.

+These experiments were conducted using the CommonGen benchmark dataset, designed specifically for testing the text generation capabilities of language models.
+Further testing on other datasets might yield different results.

 ## Project Dependencies
 Before running the project, you need to install a few python packages as: